ooni/ooni.org/content/post/2022-russia-blocks-amid-ru-ua-conflict/index.md

 |         |https.generic_failure  |3    |
 |AS8790   |dns.confirmed          |16   |

 On some networks, such as AS12389, we notice that the blocking is implemented using three distinct methods.
-For example, if we look at an [OONI measurement collected on 4th March 2022](https://explorer.ooni.org/measurement/20220304T044651Z_webconnectivity_RU_12389_n1_BmRicVwEpc4HG72k?input=https%3A%2F%2Fwww.bbc.com%2F), we can see that the DNS query produces an inconsistent result (the IP `31.28.24.3` which is known to serve a block page), yet when we perform a TLS handshake using the SNI for [www.bbc.com](http://www.bbc.com) we see a RST packet being injected.
-We exclude that this behavior is of the destination host when an unrecognized SNI is presented as we are able to perform a successful TLS handshake from a non-local vantage point:
+For example, if we look at an [OONI measurement collected on 4th March 2022](https://explorer.ooni.org/measurement/20220304T044651Z_webconnectivity_RU_12389_n1_BmRicVwEpc4HG72k?input=https%3A%2F%2Fwww.bbc.com%2F), we can see that the DNS query produces an inconsistent result (the IP `31.28.24.3` which is known to serve a block page), yet when the probe performs a TLS handshake with `31.28.24.3` using the SNI for [www.bbc.com](http://www.bbc.com) we see a RST packet being injected.
+We exclude that this behavior is of the destination host when an unrecognized SNI is presented as we are able to perform a successful TLS handshake from a non-local vantage point in Italy:

 ```
 % openssl s_client -connect 31.28.24.3:443 -servername www.bbc.com